Skip to Main Content

 Curriculum

-Take both of these courses
+Take both of these courses.

-• PUBAFRS 2150: Introduction to Nonprofit Organizations
+• PUBAFRS 2150: Nonprofit Organizing for Diversity and Justice

 • PUBAFRS 3140: Nonprofit Management and Governance

-Take two of the following courses.
+Choose two of the following courses.

 • PUBAFRS 3150 Fundraising and Philanthropy for Nonprofits